 But we promise to keep an open mind.
 And when we’re critical of a “real” ghost story, we intend to maintain a measure of respect nonetheless.
 That’s not to say, however, that we won’t apply a healthy dose of good-natured humor. . . .

 In my long career as a magazine, newspaper, internet, and international wire-service journalist, I’ve been fortunate to be able to investigate and write about a number topics that fascinated me, and which I felt passionate about.
 My recurring subjects have included South American politics and culture, international wildlife conservation, overseas travel, and the amazing sport of fly fishing.
 Nothing, however, has ever held more fascination for me than ghost stories and the ghost lore of cultures around the world.
 In fact, both of my published novels, Unhallowed Ground and Angel Falls, are full of supernatural elements.
 In addition, just the title of my third novel —American Ghost, due out from SkyHorse Publishing in August, 2017—pretty much says it all.

-One thing about TGS that I am especially excited about is our new, biannual TGS Supernatural Fiction Award.
-Twice each year, we will select a winning short story along with an honorable mention, award their authors $1,000 and $100 respectively, and publish them right here on The Ghost Story.
-The upcoming deadline is September 30, 2015—and I can’t wait to start reading the first batch of supernatural submissions.
+One thing about TGS that I am especially excited about is our biannual TGS Supernatural Fiction Award.
+Twice each year, we will select a winning short story along with an Honorable Mention, and a Second Honorable Mention, and award their authors $1,000, $250, and $100 respectively.
+We’ll also publish those stories right here on The Ghost Story.
+The upcoming deadline is September 30, 2017—and I can’t wait to start reading the first batch of supernatural submissions.
 If you’re interesting in sending us a story, have a look at our competition guidelines.